The Princess and the Goblin — April 15-17, 2016

 Live with the Atlanta Ballet Orchestra

-Adapted from the 19th century fairytale by George MacDonald, Twyla Tharp's The Princess and the Goblin is a story of courage and forgiveness.
+Adapted from the 19th century fairytale by George MacDonald, Twyla Tharp's The Princess & the Goblin returns after its 2012 world premiere with Atlanta Ballet.

 Arrogant King Papa has let his vanity get the best of him.
 As he and his courtiers increasingly absorb themselves with frivolous parties and protocols, they remain oblivious that their own children have gone missing.
 Unable to make King Papa realize his arrogance and ignorance, young Princess Irene decides to take action.
 Together with her great grandmother, her best friend Curdie, and a little bit of faith, Irene ventures deep into the underworld - the kingdom of the goblins - to rescue the forgotten children.
 Proving that faith and goodness can triumph over evil and tyranny, Irene frees the children and teaches the adults a valuable lesson about humility and forgiveness.